-One of the top 50 libraries in the Association of Research Libraries by volumes held, and the largest library in Kansas, KU Libraries have more than 4.4 million print volumes in their seven campus locations, which see more than 1.6 million visits every year.
-In 2012, patrons checked out nearly 165,000 items and accessed more than 3.3 million articles online.
+One of the top 50 libraries in the Association of Research Libraries by volumes held, and the largest library in Kansas, KU Libraries have more than 5.6 million items in seven campus locations, which see more than 1.2 million visits every year.
+In 2016-17, patrons checked out nearly 130,000 items and accessed more than 3 million articles online.
 Through our resources and expertise, KU Libraries work to advance discovery, innovation and learning for KU, the state and a rapidly expanding community of world scholars.

 Leaders in the Open Access movement on campus, nationally and internationally.
 KU was the first public institution in the U.S. to adopt a faculty-led open access policy.
 In 2011, KU signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, and was a founding member of the Coalition of Open Access Policy Institutions (COAPI), a growing organization of North American universities that collaborates and advocates on a global level.
 The goal of Open Access is to make scholarly research more accessible to researchers and the public by using the advantages provided by digital and electronic communication.

 Staff who provide direct classroom instruction.
 Our librarians teach students how to use library resources for more than 1,000 classes, reaching more than 16,000 KU students every year.